CraigBladow/cc41/README.md

 | reada |Read calculator status, program and memory contents from PATH + filename In a program ,filename length is limited to 8 characters.
 | reads filename| Reads calculator status, written by WRTS, from PATH + filename.
 | run   | Begins running the current program at the current step.
 Clears the last error (see ERRNO).
+| trace | Display program step information as a program runs.
 | usage | Prints how to call the CC41 executable.|
 | user | Toggles flag 27 which enables USER Mode.
 | wrta  | Write calculator status, program and memory contents to PATH + filename.
 In a program filename length is limited to 8 characters.